The Crater (manga): Chapters

 Okuchin's Great Mysterious Thief (オクチンの大いなる怪盗): Okuchin is a high school student on the verge of dropping out in the belief that he has no past and no future.
 On his face is a bandage that reads "no past/no future".
-After being confined to the classroom by his teacher, he's visited by an unknown man that claims to be a great thief who needs Okuchin for his plans.
+After being confined to the classroom by his teacher, he is visited by an unknown man that claims to be a great thief who needs Okuchin for his plans.
 The thief gives Okuchin a pair of glasses that reveals that all humans have tails.
 These tails represent the life remaining for that person, and when the tail disappears, that person dies.
 Okuchin's tail is huge.
-The thief sets out to steal the tail of Jaquelin Onassis, which he believes can be attached to Okuchin to give the boy even more life.
-However, they get caught and the thief is shot while trying to escape.
+The thief sets out to steal the tail of Jaquelin Onassis, which he believes can be attached to Okuchin to give the boy even more life, but they get caught and the thief is shot while trying to escape.
 At the last minute, the thief says that he is Okuchin from the future, telling the boy that this adventure has been for his own benefit.
 Okuchin is hurled back to the classroom, where the bandage on his face falls off.

 The Sacrifice (生けにえ): 2000 years ago in what is now Mexico, a young girl is about to be sacrificed to the gods by being beheaded.
 Not wanting to die, she pleads to be granted a wish.
 The god that hears her promises her a new life for ten years, but after that she'll still die.
-She's then propelled into the present, where she washes up on the shore of an island inhabited by one boy.
+She is then propelled into the present, where she washes up on the shore of an island inhabited by one boy.
 Having lost her memory, she is then befriended by the boy.
 The two of them get married, and travel to Japan where the boy becomes a successful businessman and she has a child.
 After the 10 years are up, she disappears from the kitchen of the apartment without a trace and must fulfill her part of the bargain to the local god.

-Man in the Crater (クレーターの男): An astronaut exploring the moon falls into a crater, breaking his back.
+Man in the Crater (クレーターの男): An astronaut exploring the Moon falls into a crater, breaking his back.
 He watches as his partners leave him behind to return to Earth.
 Then, instead of dying from a lack of oxygen, he discovers that a strange mist forms on the floor of the crater when the sun goes down.
 This mist turns him into an immortal mummy.
-Decades pass and finally a rocket from Earth lands on the moon.
-But, instead of being welcomed as a scientific marvel, the hero learns that Earth has been ravaged by wars and all that the new astronauts want are sources of uranium to sell back on the planet.
+Decades pass and finally a rocket from Earth lands on the Moon, but instead of being welcomed as a scientific marvel, the hero learns that Earth has been ravaged by wars and all that the new astronauts want are sources of uranium to sell back on the planet.